why-not-try-calmer/feedo/README.md

 - a Telegram bot able to post updates to any web feed (Atom or RSS) feed a chat is subscribed to; the bot is also replies directly to commands for consuming feeds at one's favorite pace
 - a server-side application consumed by the said bot so that any user can host and play with it.

-## Features
+## Key features
 - web feed notifications on updates as they come or in digests
 - subscription management
 - filters, blacklists
 - full-text search
 - supports all Telegram group types
+- web interface for managing per-group settings (currently in beta)
-- does not require permissions
+- does __not__ require permissions

 All chats types are supported:
 - one-to-one chats (with the bot)
 - group private
 - group public
+- channels

-The bot does not require any permission; it just need to be a member of the group to which it posts updates.
+The bot does not require any permission; it just need to be a member of the group to which it posts updates, including channels.
+Bot used in channels can be managed from any chats, provided that user is an admin in both the channel and the chat.

 For the exhaustive list of commands, see this [document](https://github.com/why-not-try-calmer/feedfarer2/blob/master/COMMANDS.md).